 When choosing the most suitable number of effective cutting edges, zc, for the operation, it is also essential to consider the pitch – the distance between the cutting edges.

 Selecting the correct milling cutter pitch is important because it has a dramatic effect on productivity, stability and power consumption.

 By increasing the number of cutting edges, the table feed can be increased while retaining the same cutting speed and feed per tooth, without generating any more heat at the cutting edge.

 However, increasing the number of edges changes the design of the tool.
 Shorter distances between tool edges means that there is less space left for chip evacuation and, in most cases, the cutter must be evenly pitched.

 Power requirement is often a factor that limits the possible number of cutting edges that are engaged in cut.

-There are normally three different pitches to choose from that can help you to optimize the application: coarse, close and extra close pitches.
+There are normally three different pitches to choose from that can help you optimize the application: coarse, close and extra-close pitches.